NABU Network: 2009-present: Display at York University Computer Museum and modern-day rebirth

 York University Computer Museum (YUCoM) and Center for the History of Canadian Microcomputing Industry provides a display and a virtual tour of this and other Canadian inventions.
 In 2009, the museum version was officially demonstrated, and in 2010, the development of a software emulator of the Nabu network began.

 On November 26, 2022, Adrian Black, creator of the YouTube channel Adrian's Digital Basement, published a video showcasing a NABU PC however, it did not come with the adapter that was required for the computer to operate properly; and so he reached out to the community for help on getting his unit operational.
 Another YouTuber, DJ Sures, had published a video four days prior showcasing another NABU PC, and began working on how to program it.
 Sures, with the help of Leo Binkowski (one of the original NABU software programmers), has published a series of videos on things he has done to create an entire community of NABU users worldwide.
 The vast software library that DJ Sures had created included Cloud CP/M (the first internet-connected CP/M), Cloud GUI (CP/M File Manager), SlideShow, NABULIB (C Library), and dozens of CP/M utilities that enhanced the Cloud CP/M experience.
 DJ has a very detailed youtube series that documents the progress of his NABU hacking and software.

 On December 5, 2022, NabuNetwork.com was launched as a NABU resource.
 The website includes a serial number tracker to see where all the NABU computers are around the world.

 Emulation of the NABU is also possible through a core added to MAME by a GitHub user with the handle "brijohn".
-Marduk, a dedicated NABU emulator created by another GitHub user with the handle "buricco", is also available.
+Marduk, a dedicated NABU emulator created by a GitHub user with the handle "buricco", is also available.
+A fork of Marduk was updated by GitHub user with the handle "visrealm".
+Jeremy Penner created a web version of Marduk.